From the world’s highest minimum wage to world-famous castles, these are the most interesting facts about Luxembourg.

 22. Luxembourg first became an independent state in 963 when Siegfried, Count de Ardennes, traded his lands for a small but strategically located Roman castle lying on the site of the modern-day capital city.

 24. Luxembourg is one of the world’s safest countries to visit.
-It is one of just 18 countries to have been assessed as carrying an ‘insignificant travel security risk’ to travellers.
+It is one of just 18 countries to have been assessed as carrying an ‘insignificant travel security risk’ to travelers.